 GIVE THE PEOPLE WHAT THEY WANT

-Congress does not know what “We the People” want for our own health and for a national health insurance program; and they need to be remind them!
+Congress does not know what “We the People” want for our own health and for a national health insurance program; and they need to remind them!
 ACA enrollment has declined now for three years running.
 Many carriers originally involved in the programs have dropped out.
-Nationwide we now have only one carrier for over half of the jurisdictional counties in the U.S., creating a government sponsored Cartel for health insurers with market restrictions reminiscent of the illegal railroad and oil trusts and restraint of trade that plagued the public in steel, iron, and telecommunications.
+Nationwide we now have only one carrier for over half of the jurisdictional counties in the U.S., creating a government-sponsored Cartel for health insurers with market restrictions reminiscent of the illegal railroad and oil trusts and restraint of trade that plagued the public in steel, iron, and telecommunications.
 Those cartels and monopolies were eventually broken up by the government and ACA should be no different.
-About 34 public option insurance companies were created as a result of Obamacare and the federrral governement poured million of dollars into their operations.
-All but four or them have gone out of business.
+About 34 public option insurance companies were created as a result of Obamacare and the federal government poured millions of dollars into their operations.
+All but four of them have gone out of business.

 100% Universal Coverage is a Myth.
 (Why Didn't They Sign Up for the ACA?)

 In 2016, according to the Kaiser Family Foundation (KFF) “Some (low-income) individuals may have remained uninsured because they were not aware of the ACA plan options or they faced barriers to enrollment.
 Even though they were eligible for financial assistance under ACA.”
 “Cost still poses a major barrier to coverage for the uninsured”.
 When KFF surveyed them to learn why they didn't sign up for Obamacare, the most common reason given, when asked the question, “What is the primary reason you are uninsured?” was they couldn't afford it!